deeputg/amm-dex/README.md

 The transaction to withdraw the TOKEN-1 or TOKEN-2 tokens in exchange is a group transaction containing three transactions.
 1. Call to txn_verifier stateful contract
 2. Call to state_manager1 stateful contract
-3. Asset transfer txn to withdraw TOKEN-1 or TOKEN-2 tokens from escrow to user
+3. Asset transfer txn to withdraw TOKEN-1 or TOKEN-2 tokens from escrow to the user

 ```
 python3 swap_t1_for_t2.py
 python3 swap_t2_for_t1.py
 ```